Sherkaerka/Joes-Garage/TESTING.md

 * As a user I want to connect with Joe's Garage on social media and become a part of their community.
     * In the footer the social icons will guide you.
     * Also the instruction videos are thought to further encourage social connections.

+### Known bugs, minor issues and solutions:

+During validation these three main bugs occured:
+* **Id duplicate on Company name**: This was due to id was used and I reused that id in the footer.
+Solution was to add it to class.
+* **Stray ends**: I unfortunately created this stray end very early on so it was copied via the header to all pages.
+These were removed.
+* **Inline styling on youtube videos**: I did not think of this when embedding the videos and everything worked fine, allthough I had the size-settings in the service.html.
+When removed I got a bit surprised how it acted until I found out that I had to have an extra div and give that parameters to maintain original proportions.

 # Additional testing